 Here is an example foccussed on a user role:

-- As a Admin, I want to be able to see new products and products categories as they are ordered so I can write content for the website.
+- As an Admin, I want to be able to see new products and products categories as they are ordered so I can write content for the website.

-And here is one more focussed on the user persona:
+And here is one more focused on the user persona:

 - As a Website User, making the correct product choice is vital.
 I want to see my product options side by side so I can make an educated choice quickly.

 You don’t have to write a user story for every little bit of functionality in your application up front.
-You should focus on the Epics because, details will be fleshed out when wireframes and designs are created.
-Epics and broken down into smaller stories in backlog grooming sessions.
-Remember, at this point you are writing to give the designers and developers the minimum information needed to start a productive conversation about how to create your application.
+You should focus on the Epics because details will be fleshed out when wireframes and designs are created.
+Epics are broken down into smaller stories in backlog grooming sessions.
+Remember, at this point, you are writing to give the designers and developers the minimum information needed to start a productive conversation about how to create your application.

 Once your main user stories are defined, you should have a solid idea of what pages or screens your application will page.
 The sitemap is the first step to documenting this.

 A good sitemap includes the following: